Noma Copley: Biography

 Born in Minneapolis, Minnesota, on July 31, 1916, Norma Rathner was the only child of Russian immigrants Bess (nee Waxman) and Harry Rathner.
 On June 5, 1936, she married Abraham Elkon, a Belgian diamond merchant she met in New York City.
 The couple relocated to his native Belgium, returning to the U.S. in 1939, as Europe was on the verge of war.
 Following their divorce in 1941, she joined the U.S. Office of War Information (OWI), taking advantage of her fluency in both Flemish and French to work as a translator during the War.
 At its conclusion, she was commissioned to produce a film directed by Henri Cartier-Bresson called Le Retour, a documentary about the repatriation of French prisoners of war and deportees from Germany after the war.

 Rathner (now going by the first name Noma) moved to Los Angeles after the war.
 There she met and became involved with the American avant-garde composer, George Antheil, who dedicated his Symphony No. 5 'Joyous' (1947–48) to her.
 Through her relationship with Antheil, she met the American artist Man Ray, who photographed her several times, the first being in 1949.
 While in Hollywood she worked for the producer Albert Lewin, and subsequently for Walt Disney.

 On March 23, 1951, she moved from Los Angeles to Paris.
 Man Ray, who had recently relocated from Hollywood to Paris, introduced her to the artist and art patron William Copley whom she married on December 31, 1953.
 Man Ray served as best man at their wedding.

 The Copleys acquired an estate in Longpont-sur-Orge, outside of Paris, which became a magnet for members of the Parisian interwar avant-garde who had dispersed during the war.
 Here they hosted many Surrealist artists and writers.
 Among the visitors who frequented gatherings at the villa were Man Ray and his wife Juliet, Marcel Duchamp, the American photographer Lee Miller and her husband, the British Surrealist Roland Penrose, and notable collectors of Surrealist art Melvin and Rosalind Gersten Jacobs.
 During this period, the couple expanded their collection, building upon works Bill had acquired in the course of running the Copley Galleries in Hollywood in 1947–48.
 The collection included iconic works by such 20th-century masters as Man Ray, Duchamp, Giorgio de Chirico, Hans Arp, René Magritte, Max Ernst, and Yves Tanguy.

 Copley died on February 22, 2006, in New York City.

 William and Noma Copley Foundation

 In 1954, the couple launched the William and Noma Copley Foundation, dedicated to helping emerging artists and composers through grants.
 His focus was on artists, hers on composers.
 Leading members of the international avant-garde and art world were among the board members and advisors.
-The foundation gave grants to such emerging composers as John Cage and Benjamin Lees, and artists Joseph Cornell, Vija Celmins, Joseph Kosuth, Dieter Roth, Carolee Schneeman, Bruce Naumann, Christo, and Pop art pioneers Eduardo Paolozzi and Richard Hamilton.
+The foundation gave grants to such emerging composers as John Cage and Benjamin Lees, and artists Joseph Cornell, Vija Celmins, Joseph Kosuth, Dieter Roth, Carolee Schneeman, Bruce Nauman, Christo, and Pop art pioneers Eduardo Paolozzi and Richard Hamilton.
 It also published a series of monographs and artists' books.